-The white Meffert's 1981 version.
-This package seems to have a different sticker/seal design.
+The white Meffert's 1981 version for the german market.
+This package has a different sticker/seal design.

-Space Shuttle was an Octagonal Prism sold with one side rotated 90 degrees.
-Sold in a cylinder case like some cubes once were.
+An Octagonal Prism sold with one side rotated 90 degrees in a cylinder case like some cubes during the cube craze.

 A black globe on a stand with the seven continents in various colours.